alephium/www/src/content/news/do-we-really-need-more-centralized-l1s/index.md

 ---
 title: Do We Really Need More Centralized L1s?
-description: This is the first column article from our new Head of Marketing & Growth, Joseph.
-He’ll be researching and commenting on some of the most current blockchain discussions, providing context and making the connection to Alephium.
+description: Read Pepper's first column, discussing the rise of corporate-backed layer-1 blockchains.
+What does this trend mean for Web3, and where does Alephium fit?
+seoDescription: Read Pepper's first column, discussing the rise of corporate-backed layer-1 blockchains.
+What does this trend mean for Web3, and where does Alephium fit?
 date: 2025-09-18T19:00:00.000Z
 spotlight: true
 featuredImage: onemorel1.png
 ---
-Op-ed by Pepper, Marketing & Growth, Alephium.
+Op-ed by **Pepper**, Marketing & Growth, Alephium.

 **Hello and welcome!
-This is the first column article from our new Head of Marketing & Growth, Joseph.
+This is the first column article from Pepper, our new Head of Marketing & Growth.
 He’ll be researching and commenting on some of the most current blockchain discussions, providing context and making the connection to Alephium.
 Other contributors will soon be joining as we aim to make this space a popular hub of activity.**

 *Note: The views and opinions expressed in this column are those of the author and may not reflect the official stance of Alephium.*